2024 benefits options for retirees under 65

 - Remember: If you drop coverage or remove a dependent or spouse from any plan, you will not be able to add coverage back in future years.

 UnitedHealthcare Choice Plus provides in-network and out-of-network benefits.
-View the copays and benefits.
 If you become Medicare eligible, it is important to note that for coordination of benefit purposes Medicare becomes primary and UHC becomes secondary.

-Choosing in-network providers lowers your financial responsibility, but if you do receive out-of-network services, free billing support is available through Naviguard.
-Use the phone number on the back of your UHC insurance card to contact a Naviguard advisor.
-Together, you can review your bill and discuss options that may be available to lower the expense.
+Choosing in-network providers lowers your financial responsibility, but if you do receive out-of-network services, free billing support is available.
+Use the phone number on the back of your UHC insurance card to contact a Naviguard advisor to review your bill and discuss options that may be available to lower the expense.

-Spine & Joint Solution connects you with a dedicated team to help you understand treatment choices, where to go for care and potentially lower out-of-pocket costs.
+This program connects you with a dedicated team to help you understand treatment choices, direct you to a center of excellence to improve your outcome, and potentially lower out-of-pocket costs.

 The standard plan offers a maximum frames allowance of $125 every 24 months and eye glass lenses every 12 months.
 If you choose contact lenses in lieu of eye glass lenses and frames, the maximum benefit is $120 per year.
 Participants pay a $10 copay for an eye exam once every 12 months.